broadinstitute/seqr/xbrowse_server/user_docs/loading-data.md

     INDIVIDUAL_ID   NICKNAME

-`INDIVIDUAL_ID` must match the FAM file exactly. `NICKNAME` can have spaces and punctuation.
+`INDIVIDUAL_ID` must match the PED file exactly. `NICKNAME` can have spaces and punctuation.

 ## Other Phenotype Data